Recurrence recovery in heterogeneous Fermi--Pasta--Ulam--Tsingou systems: Introduction

 In the real world, it is extremely difficult to build homogeneous elements for a system.
 For example, in electrical engineering, one constructs oscillators using active and passive components with inherent variability~\cite{James1956,Tripathi2014,Gurnett1957,Tao2018}.
-Even simple resistors have well-defined tolerances, which one expresses through a strip of popular color codes to designate their values~ \cite{James1956,IEC2016}.
-Similarly, one characterizes transistors in integrated circuits by their variability, which one uses to investigate the best-case and worst-case performance of circuits \cite{Gurnett1957}.
-Such variability, which is also often called a ``mismatch'', introduces heterogeneities in component values within some bounds.
-Nelson et al.~\cite{Nelson2018} studied the effects of such variabilities, which they modeled by incorporating random discrepancies in parameter values, in a 1D FPUT array with a quadratic nonlinearity.
-They observed that energy recurrence breaks down as variability levels reach typical real-world values (such as those in electronic systems).
+Even simple resistors have well-defined tolerances, which one expresses through a strip of popular color codes to designate their values~\cite{James1956,IEC2016}.
+Similarly, one characterizes transistors in integrated circuits by their variability, which one uses to investigate the best-case and worst-case performance of circuits~\cite{Gurnett1957}.
+Such variability, which is also often called a ``mismatch'', induces heterogeneities in component values within some bounds.
+Many prior studies have examined arrays of heterogeneous, nonlinearly coupled oscillators~\cite{Laptyeva2014}.
+Nelson et al.~\cite{Nelson2018} studied the effects of such oscillator variabilities, which they modeled by incorporating random discrepancies in parameter values, in a 1D FPUT array with a quadratic nonlinearity.
+They observed that energy recurrence breaks down as variability levels reach typical real-world {values, such as those in electronic systems}.
 Zulkarnain et al.~\cite{ZULKARNAIN2022} extended these results by conducting a mathematical analysis of the relationship between chaotic behavior and variabilities in FPUT systems.

 The presence of typical variabilities in most experimental settings limits the ability to observe recurrences in FPUT systems.
 Therefore, in the present paper, we explore an approach to recover recurrences in heterogeneous FPUT arrays, despite the presence of variabilities.
-We demonstrate our approach using a 1D FPUT system with a cubic nonlinearity (i.e., the FPUT-$\beta$ model).
+We demonstrate our approach{, which exploits structured heterogeneities,} using a 1D FPUT system with a cubic nonlinearity (i.e., the FPUT-$\beta$ model).
 We analyze the proposed approach to recurrence recovery by examining centrosymmetric FPUT systems with heterogeneous oscillators.